AlternativeFFFF/Alt-F4/submissions/biter-battles/biter-battles.md

 ### What are Biter Battles?

-Biter Battles is a scenario created by MewMew from [Comfy's Factorio](https://getcomfy.eu/discord) where two teams fight on separate sides against biters who's goal is to destroy their silo.
-There is no direct Player vs Player combat, because players are separated on a river in our custom made battle arena.
+Biter Battles is a scenario created by MewMew from [Comfy's Factorio](https://getcomfy.eu/discord) where two teams compete while being attacked by biters who's goal is to destroy their silo.
+This means there is no direct Player vs Player combat, because players are separated by a river in our custom made battle arena.

 ![The Biter Battle Arena showing the isolated areas for the two teams](media/biter-battle-arena.png)

 Each team has to defend their silo from groups of biters attacking every other minute.
-You can also feed opponent's biters with Logistic Science to increase their tier (small, medium, big, behemoth) and how big their swarms are.
-The Utility Science will yield stronger mutagenic results.
+You can also strengthen your opponent's biters with by researching Logistic Science to increase their tier (small, medium, big, behemoth) and how big the biter swarms are.
+Researching Utility Science will yield stronger mutagenic results.
 This scenario is open 24/7 for anyone to join!
 All you need to do is search for the public game "Free BiterBattles.org".
 It is usually the most populated public game, using having between 20 and 50 players online.

 ### Then what are The Biter Battles Championships?